dustinpfister/hexo_sitesource/source/_drafts/discovery-getting-started.md

 Coding a project can be very time consuming, but envisioning takes little time and effort.
 All of my projects start with a certain vision, once I have the vision it is then just a matter of making the vision a reality or not.
 Depending on what it is, the vision can become a reality in just a minute or so, or it may be a kind of project that will take years of my life to complete if I do all the work myself from scratch.

-## Is the vision already discovered?
+## Discovering what is already discovered.

 Is what I am envisioning something that has been developed by someone else?
 If so maybe I should not waste my time discovering it.
 Whenever I get an idea for a project the first thing that I do is start to do a little Google work to try and find out if someone else has unearthed a project that is what I had in mind.
 In the past I was very bad with this, but in recent months I have started to make a better effort of checking out what is out there to begin with.
 I thought about taking the time to make my own static site generator, but I found [hexo](https://hexo.io/), and that seems to work just fine for such a task.